rwilliams/jrubywiki/InYourRegion.md

 ####Ann Arbor and Detroit Area####
 * Amitava Shee <amitava.shee@gmail.com> twtr: @AmitavaShee - Information Architect at Office of Enabling Technology, Medical School, University of Michigan.
 Actively using rails and plan to build more applications.
 Traditionally a J2EE shop, JRuby gives us the perfect tool to deliver agility without retooling our operational platform.

+####Saginaw, Mid-Michigan Area####
+* Shane Emmons <semmons99+jruby@gmail.com> - Using JRuby for a multitude of Production apps at Frankenmuth Insurance.
+Used for almost everything.
+Webapps, warehouse ETL processing, massive financial calculations, interop with SAP Business Objects, the list goes on.

 ###Illinois###
 ####Chicago####
 * Micah Martin <micah@8thlight.com> - 8th Light, Inc. - Deployed JRuby in a variety of systems.